Novoxpert/AlphaFusionNet/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-The purpose of this Code of Conduct is to foster an open, inclusive, and respectful community around **MarketPilot**.
+The purpose of this Code of Conduct is to foster an open, inclusive, and respectful community around **AlphaFusionNet**.
 All participants are expected to adhere to these guidelines when interacting with the project, its maintainers, and other contributors.

 ---